cisagov/cyhy-api/README.md

 - a [Mongo Express](https://github.com/mongo-express/mongo-express) web client
 to view the database avaiable at [http://localhost:8081](http://localhost:8081)

+A default user is created in the development database:

+- E-Mail: `foo@bar.gov`
+- Password: `foobar`

 ### Testing

 System and unit tests can be run using the debug container composition: